Tips for overseas entrepreneurs setting up an Australian Company

 A share sale agreement outlines the sale terms.
 This agreement helps set clear expectations for the sale and can reduce disputes.

 Make no mistake, unlike the term sheet, agreements are legally binding.
 If in doubt, get advice before you sign one.

 The shareholder agreement usually follows the share sale agreement and will set out the roles and responsibilities of all shareholders including voting, share transfers and disputes

 Finally, you will need to notify the Australian Securities and Investments Commission (ASIC) of the share sale.
 If you are unsure of how to do this, a lawyer or accountant can help you.
 Remember, you need to do this within the mandatory 28 days to avoid a fine from ASIC.

-The initial setup cost will include the ASIC fee, currently $488 and also the lawyer or accountant’s service fee.
+The initial setup cost will include the ASIC fee, currently around $500 and also the lawyer or accountant’s service fee.

-ASIC also charges an annual renewal fee which is currently $263.
+ASIC also charges an annual renewal fee which is currently around $300.